A lot or a little?

 Is it any good?

-Families can discuss communicating through technology.
+Families can discuss communicating through technology like they do in Victorious.
 Tweens: What social networking avenues do you use?
 How do they help you connect with friends?
 How has technology changed the way we relate to people?
 Are there any drawbacks to our technology-driven society?
 Also, what do you think the companies that have a financial stake in this show have to gain by asking viewers to log on to their website?

 Tweens: What dangers exist with Internet sites like Facebook and Twitter?
 How do you ensure your safety on the Internet?
 What kinds of rules do you have in your house about using the Internet?
 How can the Internet be used as a tool against people?
 Have you ever known of an instance of cyberbullying?